meriken/merikens-tripcode-engine-v3/README.md

 * C++11-compliant compiler (g++-4.8 or later/clang++-3.5 or later)
 * AMD APP SDK 3.0 (if you are using an AMD/NVIDIA video card.)

-This program uses Boost and Boost.Process.
-Make sure to extract `BoostPackages/boost_1_61_0_b1.7z` and build it before building `MerikensTripcodeEngine`.
+You should be able to build everything with `BuildAll.sh'.
+If you are building the application manuallu, make sure to extract `BoostPackages/boost_1_61_0.7z` and build it before building `MerikensTripcodeEngine`.
 You also need to build and install CLRadeonExtender in the package.

 ### Build Instructions for Ubuntu 14.04 LTS/16.04 LTS

+If you would like to use an AMD graphics card, you also need to run `sudo apt install fglrx-updates fglrx-updates-dev` and install [AMD APP SDK 3.0]( http://developer.amd.com/tools-and-sdks/opencl-zone/amd-accelerated-parallel-processing-app-sdk/ )

 ```
 $ sudo apt-get update && sudo apt-get install p7zip-full libbz2-dev python2.7-dev